 Where do I install my smoke alarm?

 You’ll want to install smoke alarms inside every bedroom in the home, as well as in bathrooms, common areas, and in hallways.
-Make sure alarms are installed on every level of the home, including the basement and the attic.
-These smoke alarms should be located near the staircase that leads to other levels of the home, to increase the likelihood that the alarm is heard.
+Make sure alarms are on every level of the home, including the basement and the attic.
+These smoke alarms should be near the staircase that leads to other levels of the home, to increase the likelihood that the alarm is heard.
 Make sure to install alarms around ten feet away from anything that might provoke false alarms—like the stove top for example.
 Installing smoke detectors near windows or doors may interfere with them because of drafts, so aim for central areas on ceilings or high up on walls.
 It’s a good idea to connect all the smoke alarms in your home—that way when one goes off, they all do.
 This is the best way to ensure that you hear it when the smoke alarm goes off.

 How do I test my smoke alarm?